youyanggu/covid19_projections/about.md

 ## Updates

+2020-06-11
+* Extended projection end date from September 1 to October 1

 2020-06-06
 * We launched a new [Maps](/maps) page that contains visualizations of our projections for both US states and global countries